aembke/fred.rs/README.md

 ## Pipelining

-The caller can toggle [pipelining](https://redis.io/topics/pipelining) by providing flags to the client's `connect` function.
+The caller can toggle [pipelining](https://redis.io/topics/pipelining) via flags on the `RedisConfig` provided to a client.
 These settings can drastically affect performance on both the server and client, but further performance tuning may be necessary to avoid issues such as using too much memory on the client or server while buffering commands.

 See the global performance tuning functions for more information on how to tune backpressure or other relevant settings related to pipelining.